ahmadrafidev/astra/README.md

-# Astra: The UI Component
+# Astra: The Building Blocks of Modern UI

-This repository contains a collection of reusable UI components built with Next.js and documented using Storybook.
+Astra UI is a simple and comprehensive component library designed for building beautiful, consistent, and scalable user interfaces.
+Built for design engineers, Astra UI offers a versatile component toolkit that simplifies the development process across multiple platforms.

 ## Tech Stack